liye0005/QPanda-Toturial/source/api/group_Utilities.rst

 	:widths: 20 80

 	*
-		- the
+		- mat

-		- target matrix
+		- the target matrix